 Kind was a very talented sprinter who liked to race prominently.
 A six-time winner, including twice in Listed company, her speed could have been predicted from her strong physique but arguably not from her pedigree.
 Although she is by Danehill, her dam Rainbow Lake won the Lancashire Oaks over a mile and a half.
-A daughter of Rainbow Quest, Rainbow Lake had already produced the dual Gr.1 winner Powerscourt the year before Kind was born and was represented in 2013 by two Group winners – the Ribblesdale Stakes winner Riposte and the Prix de Barbeville winner Last Train.
+A daughter of Rainbow Quest, Rainbow Lake had already produced the dual Gr.1 winner Powerscourt the year before Kind was born, and subsequently the Group winners Last Train and Riposte (who remains in training with Bill Mott in 2015).
 Rainbow Lake’s dam Rockfest was introduced into the Juddmonte broodmare band in 1983 – 30 years prior to Frankel, a third generation homebred, embarking on his own stud career.

 Some racehorses have moments of brilliance - Frankel was consistently brilliant.
 He is the only horse to have run to a Timeform rating in the 140’s six times (recording the highest ever Timeform rating of 147).
 He is also the only horse to run to an official rating of 140 twice and is the highest rated horse since the International Classifications began.
 In an unbeaten career he has been champion at two, three and four years of age (the only horse to achieve this feat) – in the process setting a record for consecutive European Gr.1 wins – and beating 23 individual Gr.1 winners of 50 Gr.1 races by a cumulative winning distance of over 76 lengths.